 Funtober lists the best Halloween haunted houses in New Mexico.
-We have all the 2020 commercial “haunted houses near me” with haunted trails, haunted corn mazes, and scream parks in October.
+We have all the 2020 commercial haunted houses along with haunted trails, haunted corn mazes, and scream parks in October.
 Plan a night out with your friends to find some zombies, creatures, vampires, and witches running about the state.
 Expect to see Hollywood type set designs, air blasters, live actors, and professional makeup.
-Last Major Update: Albuquerque Haunted Houses

 Annual Haunted House at Hobbs - Hobbs, NM

 Enjoy the Community Players of Hobbs as they put on their annual haunted house in late October.
 The Hunt by Nathan Gibbs and Kevin Combs.
 Note they have cancelled earlier plays because of the current virus so check their web page to be sure the haunt is running this fall.

 Carlsbad Lions Club Haunted House - Carlsbad, NM

 Annual charity event hosted by Carlsbad Mall and put on by the local downtown Lions Club and Carlsbad High School Mummers (a local theater group).
 Small $5 donations accepted.